College for Creative Studies: Photography

 While sitting in a coffee shop in northern Michigan, Paul Mobley noticed two farmers who came in for their morning cups of java.
 Mobley, a photographer, immediately read the commitment and character reflected in their faces.
-The need to capture these qualities—the essence of the American spirit—is what inspired Mobley to create a book that visually conveyed the stories of farmers across the United States.

 Since its publication in 2008, American Farmer has risen to the Number 6 position for coffee table books on Amazon.
 Mobley has been featured on “Martha Stewart Show”, CNN, “The Today Show” and “America's Heartland” (PBS) as well as in National Geographic magazine, People and Country Living.